jakublipinski/jakublipinski.com/en/index.markdown

 ## Past

 I co-founded [SolidStamp](solidstamp) - an on-chain registry of Ethereum smart contract audits.
-It flopped.

 I used to work on novel approach to [nuclear fusion](ugc) with an independent lab in California.
-It flopped.

 I co-founded [Apphance](apphance) which was acquired by Applause (then uTest) in 2012.